Exploring classical music: module 3

 By the end of this course you should be able to...

-- Have an overview of the development of classical music from Romantic to the present
+- Have an overview of the development of classical music from early nineteenth to twentieth centuries

 - Show an understanding of the elements of music (melody, harmony, rhythm etc.) and how they work